-The JCNDE used data from 2020-2023 administrations of the DLOSCE to examine the relationships between scores on the DLOSCE and scores on Parts I and II of the National Board Dental Examination (NBDE).
-The JCNDE also examined the relationship between scores on the DLOSCE and scores on the Integrated National Board Dental Examination (INBDE).
-The samples for these analyses consisted of 373 candidates who took the DLOSCE and Parts I and II, and 116 candidates who took the DLOSCE and INBDE.
-For all analyses, only scores from candidates' first examination attempts were used.
+The JCNDE used data from 2020-2022 administrations of the DLOSCE to examine the relationships between scores on the DLOSCE, and scores on Parts I and II of the National Board Dental Examination (NBDE).
+At the time that this report was created, there were fewer than 50 candidates who had attempted both the DLOSCE and the Integrated National Board Dental Examination (INBDE), compared to over 300 candidates who had attempted the DLOSCE and NBDE Parts I and II.
+Consequently, correlations between the DLOSCE and INBDE were not included in this technical report, due to the small sample size available.